mycargus/nightwatch-docker-grid/README.md

 ### A test is failing.
 How do I debug it?

-Start the Selenium hub, the quiz_web app, and the Selenium *debug* browser nodes:
+Start the Selenium hub, the app under test, and the Selenium *debug* browser nodes:
 ```sh
 $ npm run debug_start
 ```